 Seismic rank and damage estimates for a particular 2500 sqft home in San Jose, CA

 We use USGS, FEMA, PEER, and state geological survey data & methods

 Map layers include liquefaction and landslide susceptibility, faults and quakes.
 As you zoom in, smaller magnitude shocks appear.
 Because all these features work on your mobile phone as well, as you drive around, you can see yourself crossing faults, liquefaction boundaries, and landslides.

-With the mobile app in full screen mode, you'll see faults with new eyes
+With the mobile-friendly web app in full screen mode, you'll see faults with new eyes

 Are you basing the damage estimates on the largest quake that could strike nearby?

 No, we are basing them on the shaking caused by all likely earthquakes, near and far, large and small.